The Game Plan

 The inciting incident occurs at 13 minutes when Peyton arrives at Joe's door claiming to be his daughter.
 His perfect, controlled bachelor life is shattered by this unexpected revelation..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Joe reluctantly agrees to take care of Peyton for the month while her mother is away.
+This shows the protagonist's commitment to Joe reluctantly agrees to take care of Peyton for the month while her mother is away.
 He actively chooses to accept this responsibility rather than send her away, crossing into the new world of fatherhood., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Joe seems to be balancing everything - his relationship with Peyton is improving, he's connecting with Monique, and his team is winning.
+Notably, this crucial beat False victory: Joe seems to be balancing everything - his relationship with Peyton is improving, he's connecting with Monique, and his team is winning.
 He appears to "have it all" but hasn't truly changed internally yet., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Joe's selfishness is exposed: he misses Peyton's important ballet recital (her "big game") because of his own priorities.
 Peyton leaves heartbroken, and he loses both her and Monique.
-The relationship "dies."., shows the protagonist at their lowest point.
+The relationship "dies."., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 81% of the runtime.
 Joe has a breakthrough: he realizes that being a father and putting Peyton first is more important than football.
 He gains clarity about his priorities and decides to make things right, whatever the cost., demonstrating the transformation achieved throughout the journey.